Intermittent Fasting While Pregnant – Is it Safe?

 Should You Stop Your Diet While Pregnant If You Were Doing It Before Pregnancy?

-This may cause some alarm in some of you, after all, there is a chance you may gain too much weight.
+This may cause some alarm in some of you; after all, there is a chance you may gain too much weight.
 The key is not to lose or gain randomly, but to maintain a healthy weight for the trimester you are in.
-There may be times when you do need to lose only a little weight, and at others, where you need to gain some weight.
+There may be times when you do need to lose only a little weight, and at others, when you need to gain some weight.

 This will depend on you as an individual.
 Be sure to have this discussion with your doctor.
 Most of the time, you will need to cut out unhealthy foods such as processed foods, food that is high in sugar, carbonated drinks and others.
 A fresh and natural diet can work wonders when you are pregnant.

 The new diet that you may have to follow to maintain a healthy weight during pregnancy is to widen the window for eating.
-This is a complete turn around for you if you are used to the intermittent fasting, but it is a healthier way for both you and your baby.
+This is a complete turnaround if you are used to intermittent fasting, but it is a healthier option for both you and your baby.
 The idea is not to binge eat during this entire time.
 Instead, you should focus on eating healthy food in smaller quantities.
 Stick to a more balanced diet, and you will be able to avoid putting on too much weight.

-Intermittent fasting and pregnancy is not a match made in heaven.
+Intermittent fasting and pregnancy are not a match made in heaven.
 While it may be a great way to lose weight otherwise, you should always bear in mind that you are now responsible for another life.
-What you eat, or don’t eat will affect your baby.
+What you eat, or don’t eat, will affect your baby.
 Even how you eat and how much you eat are important.

 If you are looking into intermittent fasting for religious purposes, speak with your respective religious elder.
 In most religions, women are not compelled to fast when pregnant.